ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Experiments

 \paragraph{Position of Contrastive Loss} To illustrate how the position of contrastive loss influences the speaker information flow, we run three variants of \algname, denoted as \algnamens-N1, \algnamens-N4, \algnamens-N8. ``N1'', ``N4'' and ``N8'' mean that the contrastive loss is imposed in last, last but three, and last but seven layers, respectively (instead of last but five as in our standard \algnamens).
 Figure~\ref{fig:flow} compares the SID accuracy against the layers for these variants.
 We can observe a similar decreasing and then increasing trend in all these curves.
 More importantly, there is an interesting correlation between the SID accuracy drop positions and the layer at which contrastive loss is imposed. \algnamens-N8 drops earliest, followed by \algnamens-N8 and then \algnamens-N1.
 We can also observe that the model that starts dropping late would drop to a \emph{lower} point.

 We also evaluate the performance of these model variants with respect to the aforementioned metrics, and the results are listed in Table~\ref{tab:ablation}.
 As can be observed, all the variants achieve very competitive results, outperforming all the baselines.
-It is worth pointing out that \algnamens-N4 performs even better than our standard \algnamens.
-We did not use this setting as our main model because there is not a good way to select the best model without accessing the downstream tasks.
-Nevertheless, we can conclude that the competitiveness of \algname does not hinge on specific choices of this hyperparameter. \paragraph{Contrastive Loss Weight} We also evaluate different contrastive loss weights (the $\lambda$ in Equation~\eqref{eq:loss_combine}).
+These results show that the competitiveness of \algname does not hinge on specific choices of this hyperparameter. \paragraph{Contrastive Loss Weight} We also evaluate different contrastive loss weights (the $\lambda$ in Equation~\eqref{eq:loss_combine}).
 Recall that our standard \algname uses a weight coefficient of 1e-5.
 The following four weight coefficient are tested, 1e-6, 5e-6, 2e-5, and 5e-5, and the results are listed in Table~\ref{tab:ablation}.
 We can observe that \algname performs competitively across all the models, showing a low hyperparameter sensitivity.